-My goal is to someday be able to dress in costume every day of October, but in the mean time I’ve come up with some tricks here and there to help me feel like I’m dressed up in the Halloween spirit without being in an actual costume.
+My goal is to someday be able to dress in costume every day of October.
+This year I got a little bit closer to that goal with these DIY monster shirts that my daughter and I made for a monster themed outing.
+And I loved being dressed up in the Halloween spirit without being in an actual costume.

-- t-shirt (any style and color will do)
+- t-shirt (This will be the basis of your diy monster shirt.
+Any style and color will do)

 - large googly eyes (I went to my Michael’s and picked up the biggest ones I could find– they also glow in the dark so that was an added bonus)

 - craft glue (the photo above shows fabric glue, but that didn’t end up working out for me so I recommend tacky craft glue or even a hot glue gun to secure the googly eyes.

 - fabric pencil or white color pencil